 In the absence thereof, the best course of action is to flag any issues or errors to the client or legal team (or any middlemen, if applicable), warning them of the potential conflicts that may result from getting those issues or errors fixed in the translated version.

 Sworn / Legal English-Spanish Translator with more than 15 years of experience in legal translation.
-BA in Translation & Interpreting and Graduate Diploma in Law.
+BA in Translation & Interpreting and Graduate Diploma in English Law (BPP Law School, London).
 Traductora Jurada de Inglés con más de 15 años de experiencia en la traducción jurídica.
-Licenciada en Traducción e Interpretación y Graduada en Derecho de Inglaterra y Gales.
+Licenciada en Traducción e Interpretación y Graduada en Derecho de Inglaterra y Gales (BPP Law School, London).